SSESLab/JermyPython/README.md

-## Codes and sample files for replicating the results in Chapter 3 of Jermy Thomas' MS Thesis
+# Codes and sample files for replicating the results in Jermy Thomas' MS Thesis

+## Codes and sample files for replicating the results in Chapter 3

 To recreate this study: